manilike5/Useful-tools-i-found/README.md

 # Useful-tools-i-found
 Note: NONE of these are made by me! this is just a collection of everything that I have found that work well, and help a lot with performance specifically.
 All rights go to the original creators!
+Will get updated with more stuff im just kind of putting the stuff here so I can give it to other people without searching through my files too much :d